jcumbicosr/research-mcp-agent/README.md

 | _extraction.json | JSON containing only the problem statement and methodology.|
 | _review.md | The critical review in Markdown format (Portuguese).```
 ------------------

+1. Extraction JSON
+    Matches the requested schema (including the artcle typo handling).
+File: `*_extraction.json`
+    ```JSON
+    {
+    "what problem does the artcle propose to solve?": "Extracted text...",
+    "step by step on how to solve it": ["Step 1", "Step 2"],
+    "conclusion": "Conclusion text..."
+    }
+    ```
+2. Critical Review (Portuguese)
+    A detailed markdown review including:
+    * Pontos Positivos (Strengths)
+    * Possíveis Falhas (Weaknesses/Methodology Checks)
+    * Comentários Finais

 ## 📂 Data Ingestion
 The system employs a hierarchical directory structure to organize the knowledge base.
 The ingestion script (`loader.py`) recursively scans subdirectories within `data/raw_articles/`.
 The name of the subdirectory is automatically extracted and assigned as the "Area" metadata field for all contained documents.